leucos/ansible-tuto/README.md

 Ansible is a configuration management software that let's you control and configure nodes from  another machine.
-What makes it different from other management software is that ansible  uses (pottentially existing) SSH infrastructure, while others (chef, puppet, ...) need a specific PKI infrastructure to be set-up.
+What makes it different from other management software is that ansible  uses (potentially existing) SSH infrastructure, while others (chef, puppet, ...) need a specific PKI infrastructure to be set-up.